shekeriev/suse-tu/lecture-3/demo.md

 - networks - check here: https://docs.docker.com/network/
 - environment variables - check here: https://docs.docker.com/engine/reference/commandline/run/

+### Clean up

 Do not forget to stop and remove the containers of the application together with the network by executing these commands:

 `docker container rm --force web db`

 `docker network rm bgapp`

+We can go even further and delete all images that we do not need any more and all stopped containers.
+I will leave this to you to experiment with. ;)

 ## Getting to know Kubernetes with k3s